yassakhairy28/Social-Media-App/README.md

    npm start
    ```

-   The backend service will start, ready to handle API requests.
+   The backend service will start, ready to handle GraphQL API requests.

 ## Contributions